gardener/gardener/docs/deployment/gardenlet_api_access.md

 > [1] The reason for the fact that `Webhook` authorization plugin should appear after `RBAC` is that the `kube-apiserver` will be depending on the `gardener-admission-controller` (serving the webhook).
 However, the `gardener-admission-controller` can only start when `gardener-apiserver` runs, but `gardener-apiserver` itself can only start when `kube-apiserver` runs.
 If `Webhook` is before `RBAC` then `gardener-apiserver` might not be able to start, leading to a deadlock.

-⚠️ This authorization plugin is still in development and should only be used for experimental or testing purposes.

 ### Authorizer Decisions

 As mentioned earlier, it's the authorizer's job to evaluate API requests and return one of the following decisions: